 Organic Search Ranking is Key to Getting Traction on Echo

-Although Amazon ratcheted down on Alexa advertising, brands can still leverage their Amazon Marketing Services ad spends to improve Alexa visibility.
+Although Amazon ratcheted down on Alexa advertising, brands can still leverage their Amazon ad spends to improve Alexa visibility.

-By identifying successful keywords from AMS campaigns and weaving them back into product page content, companies can lift their products’ rankings in organic search.
+By identifying successful keywords from ad campaigns and weaving them back into product page content, companies can lift their products’ rankings in organic search.

-And because Alexa uses organic search ranking to select products to offer voice shoppers, AMS campaigns still contribute to success on Amazon Echo.
+And because Alexa uses organic search ranking to select products to offer voice shoppers, Amazon ad campaigns still contribute to success on Amazon Echo.

 While Amazon prioritizes user experience over monetization, brands can win on Alexa by paying attention to keyword-optimized content.